pjakiela/ECON523/exercises/E3-DD1.md

 | | (0.00) | (0.00) | (0.00) |

 We'll write to an excel file using the `putexcel` command .  `putexcel` is a simple command that allows you to write Stata output to a particular cell or set of cells in an excel file.
-Before getting started with `putexcel`, use the `pwd` ("print working directory") command in the Stata command window to make sure that you are writing your results to an appropriate folder.
+Before getting started with `putexcel`, use the `pwd` ("print working directory") command to make sure that you are writing your results to an appropriate folder.
 Use `cd` to change your file path if necessary.
-Then set up the Excel file that will receive your results using the commands:
+Then set up the excel file that will receive your results using the commands:

 ```
 putexcel set E3-DD-table1.xlsx, replace